 Reach (for small accounts)Higher reach, especially for accounts under 100KLower reach if hashtags are not added immediately

-Reach (for large accounts)Solid, but may be slightly lower than comment placementSlightly higher reach (+1.2%) for accounts with 100K+ followers
+Reach (for large accounts)Solid, but may be slightly lower than the comment placementSlightly higher reach (+1.2%) for accounts with 100K+ followers

 Indexing SpeedMore consistent engagement across post typesSlight delay unless automated